mwaskom/PyROI/doc/source/extracting_data.rst

     >>> res = group_prepare_source_images(1)
     >>> res = group_extract(1)

-This will create the same three sumarry files as before, but for each subject in the group.
+This will create the same three summary files as before, but for each subject in the group.
 Having shown you the ease with which you can extract data for a group, let's now go over each step in a bit more detail.